[Part 2 of the Ed School Trials and Trivialities series, beginning here.]

 Worse though, for all their talk, they never show the evidence.
 I am, at this point, in what everyone else calls “graduate school.”
 I completed a research methods-heavy social science program and graduated with two degrees.
 I and, I assume, my classmates can read academic literature.
 But we never do.
 Instead, professors waft about on the authority of “studies show” and “best practices” without ever presenting us that research.
 To move to an example beyond learning styles, my instructional methods professor says that inquiry-learning techniques improve student outcomes and that we should make every effort to incorporate inquiry into our classes.

 Ok sure, but back up.
 Show me.
-Cite a study.
+Cite a study, demonstrate it, anything.
 Where is the evidence?

 Given the uncritical embrace of learning styles, I suspect that it does not exist in a scientifically rigorous form (a pathetic 0.13% of studies in the field of education are replications …and we say psychology has a replication crisis!).
 Instead, most of our “readings” are blog posts, TED Talks, or, for lack of a better term, descriptive fact sheets.
 One of the readings began with “As an auditory learner…” I stopped right there.